alefisico/GoogleCapstoneBellabeat/docs/prepare.md

   * How is the data organized?
 Is it in long or wide format?
   * Are there issues with bias or credibility in this data?
 Does your data ROCCC?
   * How are you addressing licensing, privacy, security, and accessibility?
-  * How did you verify the data’s integrity?
+  * How did you verify the data's integrity?
   * How does it help you answer your question?
   * Are there any problems with the data?
  * __Key tasks__
   1. Download data and store it appropriately.
-  2. Identify how it’s organized.
+  2. Identify how it's organized.
   3. Sort and filter the data.
   4. Determine the credibility of the data.
  * __Deliverable__